What is a tremor?

 What tests will I need?

 Doctors may do brain imaging tests such as magnetic resonance imaging (MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more ) or computed tomography (CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more ) or computed tomography (CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more ) if:

 You have warning signs related to your brain, such as changes in your thinking, trouble talking, or muscle weakness